rafaello104/becode.org-limburg/README.md

 We aim to work with the original design, not collide with it whilst at the same time, trying to make it our own.

+## ToDo:
+### Header section:
+- Add Welcome to BeCode Limburg as a title to the page in the middle above the flipclock
+- Under the title a description, defining the meaning of the flipclock
+- under the description, the flipclock itself
+- buttons added somewhere to sign up
+- both subcolumns removed

+### Intro section:
+- remove second timer and right column
+- first paragraph in the intro section becomes the second
+- the first paragraph speaks about becode limburg now, it will also contian a link to the calendar and the sign up page
+- the second paragraph speaks about becode in general
+- a third paragraph will show the values as they do on [https://www.becode.org/register/register_nl.html](https://www.becode.org/register/register_nl.html)
+- then the end of the paragraph

+### Email issues:
+Once this is done, check if the email issues persist on the DNS side of things, if they do, send a pm to lenny to doublecheck the dns settings have been changed. <br/>
+If they have: contact TransIp to doublecheck the mail server registration process and if it succeeded.

 ## Content
 1. Banner with Countdown timer 'till start of new group' (want to be part of it ?, click here to learn more) --> Click to learn more: